daussfajar/daussfajar/README.md

 ## ✨ Fun Fact

 I love creating UIs that feel **snappy**, **intuitive**, and **accessible**.
-I'm also passionate about exploring new technologies and contributing to open-source projects.
+I'm also passionate about exploring new technologies.

 ---